-- FLUIDS FIRST before initiating vasopressors which can cause organ hypoperfusion if used before adequate fluid resuscitation (except in cardiogenic shock, where fluids are used cautiously) - All of the above meds can be given via a peripheral IV.
+- FLUIDS FIRST before vasopressors, which can cause organ hypoperfusion if used before adequate fluid resuscitation (except in cardiogenic shock, where fluids are used cautiously) - All of the above meds can be given via a peripheral IV.
 The concern is with the risk of extravasation causing local ischemia-necrosis. - Does the measured BP correlate with other clinical information?
-Measure blood pressure from both upper limbs minimally (if not all four limbs) - be wary of titrating against a falsely lowered pressure because of peripheral arterial stenosis.
+Measure BP from both upper limbs- be wary of titrating against a falsely low BP due to peripheral arterial stenosis.
 Certain clinical states have a lower resting BP (cirrhosis, ESRD, etc).
-Ask the patient, or check records for baseline BP. - Arterial lines: Even it can deceive one with falsely low BP readings particularly when it is inserted into a small artery.
-Consider larger arteries for more accurate readings (eg. femoral artery). - Are other hemodynamic strategies optimized?
-(1) Volume expansion responsiveness; (2) Is there an obstructive component that can be relieved.
+Ask the patient, or check records for baseline BP. - Arterial lines: can deceive one with falsely low BP when in a small artery.